vvaidy/Qo-DL/README.md

 MODE CON cols=200 lines=30
 QOBUZ-DL_X64.EXE
 ```
+Enlarging the console window manually by dragging out from the edges might also work.
+The Linux builds are also affected by this.

 # Troubleshooting
 - If you are getting the message below and are 100% sure that you're inputting a valid URL, it's because of Qobuz's region lock.
 You'll need a VPN.